W. H. Davies: Rural life in Kent

 On 12 October 1905 Davies met Edward Thomas, then literary critic for the Daily Chronicle in London, who did more to help him than anyone else.
 Thomas rented for Davies the tiny two-roomed Stidulph's Cottage in Egg Pie Lane, not far from his own home at Elses Farm near Sevenoaks in Kent.
 Davies moved to the cottage from 6 Llanwern Street, Newport, via London, in the second week of February 1907.
 The cottage was "only two meadows off" from Thomas's house.
-Thomas took the role of protective guardian for Davies, on one occasion even arranging for the manufacture by a local wheelwright of a makeshift replacement wooden leg, which was invoiced to Davies as "a novelty cricket bat".

 In 1907, the manuscript of The Autobiography of a Super-Tramp drew the attention of George Bernard Shaw, who agreed to write a preface (largely through the efforts of his wife Charlotte).
 It was only through Shaw that Davies' contract with the publishers was rewritten to retain him the serial rights, all rights after three years, royalties of 15 per cent of selling price, and a non-returnable advance of £25.
 Davies was also to be given a say in the style of illustrations, advertisement layouts and cover designs.
 The original publisher, Duckworth and Sons, rejected the new terms and the book passed to the London publisher Fifield.

 Several anecdotes of Davies's time with the Thomas family appear in a brief account later published by Thomas's widow Helen.
 In 1911, he was awarded a Civil List pension of £50, later increased to £100 and then to £150.

-Davies began to spend more time in London and make many literary friends and acquaintances.
-Though averse to giving autographs himself, he began to make a collection of his own and was particularly keen to obtain that of D. H. Lawrence.
-The Georgian poetry publisher Edward Marsh secured this and also invited Lawrence and wife-to-be Frieda to meet Davies on 28 July 1913.
-Lawrence was captivated by Davies and later invited him to join them in Germany.
-Despite his early enthusiasm, however, Lawrence's opinion changed after reading Foliage and he commented after reading Nature Poems in Italy that the verses seemed "so thin, one can hardly feel them."
+Davies began to spend more time in London and make literary friends and acquaintances.
+Despite an aversion to giving his own autograph, he began a collection of his own.
+The Georgian Poetry editor Edward Marsh helped him to obtain that of D. H. Lawrence, which Davies was particularly keen to have, and subsequently arranged a meeting between Davies, Lawrence and Lawrence's wife-to-be Frieda.
+Lawrence was initially impressed but his view changed after reading Foliage and he later described Davies' Nature Poems as "so thin, one can hardly feel them."

-By this time Davies had a library of some 50 books at his cottage, mostly 16th and 17th-century poets, among them Shakespeare, John Milton, Wordsworth, Byron, Robert Burns, Shelley, Keats, Coleridge, Blake and Herrick.
+By this time Davies had a library of some fifty books at his cottage, mostly 16th and 17th-century poets, among them Shakespeare, Milton, Wordsworth, Byron, Burns, Shelley, Keats, Coleridge, Blake and Herrick.
 In December 1908 his essay "How It Feels To Be Out of Work", described by Stonesifer as "a rather pedestrian performance", appeared in The English Review.
 He continued to send other periodical articles to editors, but without success.